Deliciously Organic

 8. Only do low-impact exercise like walking, pilates, gentle yoga or stretching – High impact exercise puts strain on the adrenals, especially when the adrenals are already fatigued.
 If you’re having trouble losing weight, I know this can seem counter-productive, but I’ve seen clients lose weight by resting and following the steps I’m listing here.

-9. Drink plenty of filtered water each day – Drinking half of your weight in ounces is a good goal — a 160-pound person should drink about 80 ounces of water per day.
-Hydration is really important for the endocrine system.
+10. Drink plenty of filtered water each day – Drinking half of your weight in ounces is a good goal — a 160-pound person should drink about 80 ounces of water per day.
+Hydration is really important for the endocrine system and hormone balance.
 Without the right amount of water, the body can’t transport the necessary nutrients and hormones to the cells properly.
 So, make sure you’re getting enough water.

-12. Take one day of rest each week – While it’s popular to “hustle,” that kind of daily mentality can lead to all sorts of health issues and will strain the adrenals.
+14. Take one day of rest each week – While it’s popular to “hustle,” that kind of daily mentality can lead to all sorts of health issues, can strain the adrenals which can then cause or contribute to menopausal or perimenopausal symptoms.
 Take a day each week to rest.
 Turn off your phone, get outside, or just sleep all day if that’s what your body needs.
 It’s ok.
 God set the example by taking a day to rest, so I order my week that way, too

 If you’d like more education about adrenal balance and are looking for a proven protocol to follow, I recommend checking out my Adrenal Balance Program.